 And if you don’t want to do that, just de-select it and ignore it and then select, Schedule.
 And now Facebook is scheduling my post to appear in the future for me.

-So if I want to go and have a look at the post and make changes or just to see this post and how it’s actually all going, what I want to do is to go to the content library, so click on, Content Library, and this will take you to the post section here.
+If I want to go and have a look at the post and make changes or just to see this post and how it’s actually all going, what I want to do is to go to the content library, so click on, Content Library, and this will take you to the post section here.

 And if you then go across the top here, there’s All Post, All Published, Schedule, Drafts, Expired Expiring we want to click on, Scheduled, and there is my little post that I just scheduled.
 It tells me that it’s scheduled, it’s green and it tells me when I scheduled it for.

 If I want to make some changes, I just go back to the post.
 You can see these three dots here.
 When I hover over it, I can click on that and I can edit the post here.
-So I select, edit, and this allows me to then make text changes.
+I select, edit, and this allows me to then make text changes.

 I can change the images.
 Alternatively, if I am going to discard that, if I wanted to change the date, I can reschedule.
 When I want it to go, I can also click cancel schedule.